metacreek/springboard/CAPSTONE.md

 the word based on the words before **and after** a given word, which is why it is called bidirectional.

-What makes BERT so powerful is that even though it was trained on a large quantity of general purpose text, we can fine-tune it to use it on a particular use case.
+What makes BERT so powerful is that even though it was trained on a large quantity of general purpose text, we can fine tune it to use it on a particular use case.
 For my capstone, I add a trainable layer at the end of the BERT model.
 This additional layer is used to train against the news articles I collected, and it is set up to predict the source of the news articles based on the body text.
 This makes the computational effort to achieve this task much less than it would be if we started from scratch.
 The general purpose nature of the BERT model means